 Carers who are themselves disabled can claim.
 You can only get one award for Carer’s Allowance even if you care for more than one person.

 For more information please click here.

-Disability Living Allowance (DLA) is a benefit provided to help support children under 16 who have care and mobility needs greater than those of a child of the same age who does not have a disability.
+Disability Living Allowance (DLA) is a tax-free benefit provided to help support children under 16 who have care and mobility needs greater than those of a child of the same age who does not have a disability.

 Who can receive Disability Living Allowance?

 DLA is a benefit to help with the extra costs of raising a disabled child and is therefore not means-tested.

 You can receive DLA for your child if: